lclaytont/hwp/portfolio_site/phase_1_tutorial/README.md

 1. Margins: add margins to the body so it's not so close to the edge.
 1. Sizing: refactor your headshot such that its size is determined by CSS as opposed to an HTML attribute.
 1. Layout: position bio and social links next to the headshot.
-1. Fonts: give your name a color and increase the font size of the bio text.
+1. Fonts: increase the font size of the bio text.

 #### Setting Up CSS Stylesheet